messagebird/swift-sdk/README.md

-# swift-sdk
+# Swift SDK

-Swift SDK repository.
+Integrate Swift SDK in your iOS application to use:

+- Push Notifications